07 · 19 · 2017

 – Seth Godin

 Creating a vision for a project and turning it into reality is the main aspiration of the Infinity Group team for any project.
-However, there is no doubt that the change will be unequivocally challenging for any organization, especially if it is one of mass size.
-As a team, from Client Relations to Project Consultants to Design to Business Development to Project Directors, we put change management and communication in the forefront.
-Creating a place where employees can flourish in the skills, communicating the design and implementing the change are 3 legs of the tri-pod for an office fit out success.
-It will almost always be a challenge to get everyone a hundred percent on board with change, but it’s never a challenge for our team to create space that is accommodating and an asset to employees when doing their job.
+Although, there is no doubt that the change will certainly be challenging to any organization.
+As a team, we put change management and communication in the forefront.
+It will almost always be a challenge to get everyone a hundred percent on board with change.
+However, it is not a challenge for our team to create space that is accommodating and an asset to employees.

-most studies still show a 60-70% failure rate for organizational change projects — a statistic that has stayed constant from the 1970’s to the present.
+Most studies still show a 60-70% failure rate for organizational change projects.
+This is a statistic that has stayed constant from the 1970’s to the present.

-However as business partners, it has been always been important for us to listen to our client and establish a plan in the beginning that adopts a successful transitioning process:
+As business partners, it has been always been important for us to listen to our clients.
+As a result, we establish a plan in the beginning that adopts a successful transitioning process.

-- Intensifying Employee Engagement – Use change as a way to increase employee engagement which can lead to an increase innovation and productivity.
+Intensifying Employee Engagement.
+Use change as a way to increase employee engagement.
+That can lead to an increase in innovation and productivity.
 Explain upfront that everyone adds value and is important to the process.

-- Communication – Emotions and personal ethics is the foundation of how people react to change.
+- Communication.
+Emotions and personal ethics is the foundation of how people react to change.
 Therefore as business partners, it is of high priority for us to have discussions with our clients.
-Workspace designs are created based on the collaboration between our team and the clients input.
-It does not stop there because throughout the project we provide weekly reports as well as weekly project meetings that pinpoint where the project stands and where it is heading.
+Also, workspace designs are created based on the collaboration between our team and the clients input.
+It does not stop there.
+Because throughout the project, we provide weekly reports as well as weekly project meetings that pinpoint where the project stands and where it is heading.